JustAnOpossum/Better-Discord-Screen-Share/README.md

 1. Run the command below and substitute the variables with the information.
 2. When it generates the certificate, follow the prompts.
-3. use sudo "systemctl [start, stop, restart] screenshare" to control the server.
+3. use "sudo systemctl [start, stop, restart] screenshare" to control the server.

 `sudo ./install.sh domain botToken chatID admins sudoPassword httpPassword user group`